seandwgan/PhonetiNet/README.md

 ## Description

-PhonetiNet is an R-based project that analyzes and visualizes the phonetic similarities between languages.
+PhonetiNet is an R/python-based project that analyzes and visualizes the phonetic similarities between languages.
 It applies the PHOIBLE database, a comprehensive collection of phonetic inventories, to calculate the pairwise phonetic overlap between languages.
 The project then constructs a network graph where languages are connected based on their shared phonetic features, offering a visual representation of their relationships and clusters.

 ## Key Features